ltnguyen-git/overview_data_app/README.md

 # Overview_data_app

-This code is a Streamlit app that allows users to perform simple Exploratory Data Analysis (EDA) tasks on their datasets.
+This project is a example Streamlit app that allows users to perform simple Exploratory Data Analysis (EDA) tasks on their datasets.
 It has several components:

 It imports the necessary libraries including Streamlit, Pandas, os, codecs and Sweetviz.